-Dear First Congregational members and friends, There is an e-mail scam targeting churches that’s been ongoing for a number of months we have also been targeted.
-The scammers send an e-mail that PRETENDS to be from your pastor but IS NOT.
+Dear First Congregational members and friends, There is a scam targeting churches that’s been ongoing for a number of months we have also been targeted.
+The scammers send an e-mail or text message that PRETENDS to be from your pastor but IS NOT.
 These can be very convincing.
 For example, the screenshot I saw earlier today appeared to be coming from my e-mail address AND included a photo of me.

 The scammers typically ask for something vague like “I need your help with something, please reply.”
-If you make the mistake of replying they will then attempt to draw you into a scam.
+If you reply they will then attempt to draw you into a scam.
 The most common one I’ve heard of involves the pastor pretending to need gift cards to assist someone in need, but I’m sure there are other versions.
-I will not send you an e-mail asking you for money or gifts cards.
+I will not send you an e-mail or text message asking you for money or gift cards.
 I am also NOT very likely to send you a message that vaguely says "can you help with something?"
-If you receive an e-mail that looks like it’s from me asking for help with something, you should: 1) open up a NEW e-mail (do NOT reply to the email in question) 2) type my e-mail address into the NEW email 3) use the NEW e-mail to ask if I contacted you (You could also call/text/ask me in person, of course).
+If you receive an e-mail or text message that looks like it’s from me asking for help with something, you should: 1) open up a NEW e-mail or text message (do NOT reply to the message you received) 2) type my e-mail address or phone number into the NEW message 3) use the NEW message to ask if I contacted you (You could also call or ask me in person, of course).
 Please contact Sandy or me if you have any questions.
 Pastor Caela Comments are closed.

 |